oasis-tcs/openc2-usecases/SBOM-PoC/HIIGoals.md

-Use Case #2  Ongoing Monitoring Against a Baseline Use Case
+Use Case #2  Ongoing Monitoring Against a Baseline

 7. An OpenC2 SCAP actuator profile will be created for the OIF to monitor changes in information coming from an OpenC2 consumer about changes to an enterprise asset using the HTTP or HTTPS transport mechanisms.